bstaton1/yakima-RRS/README.md

 complete, the output will be found the `ms-content/output` subdirectory, and in the `/output` subdirectories of each analysis-specific directory.

-> *The default is to use 8 CPU cores to run 1,000 bootstrap iterations
+> *The default is to use 10 CPU cores to run 1,000 bootstrap iterations
 > per GLM analysis.
-This takes approximately 9 hours on a current modern
+This takes approximately 6 hours on a modern laptop
-> laptop computer (RAM: 64GB; Processor: 20 threads, 5.40 GHz Max Turbo,
+> computer (RAM: 64GB; Processor: 20 threads, 5.40 GHz Max Turbo, 24 MB
-> 24 MB Cache).
-Similar results to those we present can be obtained with
+> Cache).
+Similar results to those we present can be obtained with fewer
-> fewer bootstrap iterations – change the value of the `nboot` variable
+> bootstrap iterations – change the value of the `nboot` variable in the
-> in the `run-all.R` script to, e.g., 100 to obtain results faster.*
+> `run-all.R` script to, e.g., 100 to obtain results faster.*

 **One-by-One**